Mismanaged Decline What Politicians Won’t Tell You About the Economy

 Professor Tony Travers, London School of Economics

 “Political debates on the British economy tend to become unedifying ‘Punch and Judy’ arguments which disregard the long-term structural factors affecting economic growth and the external shocks over which governments have little control.
-This book is a critical but fair account of past government performance and future options which also takes proper account of what is both possible and realistic.”
+This book is a critical but fair account of past government performance and future options, which also takes proper account of what is both possible and realistic.”

-Sir Vince Cable, leader of the Liberal Democrats 2017–2019
+Sir Vince Cable, Leader of the Liberal Democrats 2017–19

 Share this book